England national under-20 football team: Current squad

-Players born between September 2002 and August 2003 are second-year graduates of the English academy system, players born between September 2003 and August 2004 are first-year graduates.
-Players born after 1 January 2004 remain eligible to play for England under-19s.
+Players born between September 2005 and August 2006 are second-year graduates of the English academy system, players born between September 2006 and August 2007 are first-year graduates.
+Players born after 1 January 2007 remain eligible to play for England under-19s.

-The following players were named in the squad for games against Germany, USA and France, to be played between 22 and 28 March 2023.
+The following players were named in the squad for a game against Japan, to be played 14 November 2025.

+Caps and goals correct as of 14 November 2025, after the match against Japan.

 Names in italics denote players who have been capped by England in a higher age group.

 Recent call-ups

-The following players have previously been called up to the England under-20 squad in the last 12 months and remain eligible.
+The following players have previously been called up to the England under-20 squad and remain eligible.